hhollandmoritz/hhollandmoritz.github.io/_pages/projects.md

 description:
 ---

-My work ranges from studying how host-microbe interactions in boreal mosses relate to the nitrogen cycle to more theoretical work understanding how local climate conditions influence microbial community assembly microcosms.
+My work ranges from studying the how host-microbe interactions in boreal mosses influence ecosystem nitrogen cycling to more theoretical work understanding how local climate conditions influence microbial community assembly microcosms.
 Below are links to learn more about my current projects.

 {% for project in site.projects %}